ash0080/gun.doc.cn/Service-Discovery.md

 Note: WebRTC itself, not GUN, still requires bootstrapping signaling hub(s), and WebRTC ICE candidates are unfortunately inbound based (they do not persist past browser refresh).

 [AXE](./AXE) will provide a full suite of opinionated, radix shard based service discovery and routing.

+For information on how the daisy-chain ad-hoc mesh-network algorithm works, check out [DAM](./DAM).